The technical details simplified

 We use tools from Google and Hotjar to help us improve and understand how people use our web site.

-You can opt-out of analytics cookies at any time by clicking on the cookie control icon in the bottom right-hand corner of your screen.
+You can opt-out of analytics cookies at any time by clicking on the cookie control icon in the bottom left-hand corner of your screen.

 We use tools from Facebook to measure the effectiveness of and improve our online marketing.